 However, the cost of a comfortable retirement has also increased by 1.6% in the past year, while the cost of a modest retirement rose by 1.7%.
 On average, couples need $73,900 annually for a comfortable retirement, while singles require $52,300.
 Delahunty emphasized the importance of increasing Australia’s housing stock to mitigate retiree financial pressures.

 In addition to the superannuation changes, new parents in Australia will also receive a boost.
-Starting July 1, parents with babies born or adopted will receive an additional superannuation payment at 12% of their parental leave pay.
+Starting July 1, parents with babies born or adopted will receive an additional superannuation payment of 12% of their parental leave pay.